DannyFung97/randomized-breakout/README.md

 ### This is a game project built based on the Breakout arcade game.

 ### The catch is that every game is different.
-That includes the ball speed, the brick composition, their colors, and even the paddle's width.
+That includes the ball speed, the brick composition, and even the paddle's width.

+### The game keeps track of your lives, current score, and high score throughout your games using Redux.

 ### You may use the arrow keys or the mouse to play.